Resurgent health insurer stocks face test at Democratic debates

-NEW YORK (Reuters) - Shares of U.S. health insurers that have rebounded in the past two months could come under pressure this week as Democrats square off in their first presidential debates, with healthcare policy reform potentially high on the agenda.
+NEW YORK, June 26 (Reuters) - Shares of U.S. health insurers that have rebounded in the past two months could come under pressure this week as Democrats square off in their first presidential debates, with healthcare policy reform potentially high on the agenda.

 Support for government-run “Medicare for All” plans from U.S. Senator Bernie Sanders and other left-leaning politicians and candidates shook the stocks earlier this year, and has contributed to the overall sector’s underperformance, despite the recent recovery.